Skip to main content Accessibility Statement

 Publication date: 01 Aug 2023

-• practical case studies of how data was captured, embedded in wider quality assurance processes and utilised by staff and students – this will support other providers to identify their own unique approaches to educational gain and address areas for improvement
+Detailing how data was captured, embedded in wider quality assurance processes and utilised by staff and students – these will support other providers to identify their own approaches to educational gain and address areas for improvement.

-• a guide for students to reflect on and account for their own learning and wider student experience
+Designed for students to reflect on and account for their own learning and wider student experience.

 Other Collaborative Enhancement Projects